CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### Auto-rotation on iPad OS
 From iPad OS 15.2, iPhone apps running on iPad devices are auto-rotated to landscape mode if the app requires it, without the iPad device being physically in landscape mode.
 This can lead to problems when starting/ending a scan using the CubiCasa SDK.
 Auto-rotation cannot not be disabled.
 The best way to deal with this, [as suggested by Apple](https://discussions.apple.com/thread/253164656), is to make your app support iPad (not just iPhone) because iPad OS 15.2 will respect the required orientation of iPad apps.
 See the example project's `CubiCaptureDemo` target for details.

+### iOS 16 camera orientation workaround
+In iOS 16, the camera orientation behaves unpredictably when rotating the device immediately after presenting the `CCCapture` view controller, resulting in the camera view being rotated 90º relative to the floor.
+As a workaround, a helper class called `ScanHostViewController` is now available in the CubiCasa SDK.
+It forces screen rotation first and then presents the proper `CCCapture` view controller.
+The sample code illustrates how to use this helper class.
+Note that code has been added to the `SceneDelegate` class to respond to the screen orientation change, you will need to add this to your own `SceneDelegate`.

 ## CubiCapture Features

 ### Relocating After Loss of Tracking